Astarter/DATA586_project/Readme.md

 # Data 586 Project

-## Next Meeting tasks (April 17 at 11:00 am Kelowna time):
+## Next Meeting tasks (April 23 at 1:00 pm Kelowna time):
-- Perform individual data wrangling to isolate the log events and discuss findings at the next meeting.
+- Connor:
+	- Create the 9 dataframes for the event types
+	- one hot encoding the dataframes
+	- merge dataframes into one dataframe on block ids.
+	- review structure of research papers.
+- Ben:
-- Connor: Focus on data wrangling and isolating the event types and input for onehot encoding
+	- Help on onehot encoding
-- Ben: Learn about onehot encoding and determine how we should use it in this project.
+	- Determine how to implement logistic regression model in python
+	- Have a demo version of the model.

 ## Project to do: